It shows a PE lesson (also known as physical instruction/education/training/fitness).

 The picture is captioned:

-I believe that this school is still in existence, and is now known as Surrey Square Primary School, in Southwark.
+I believe that this school is still in existence, in Camberwell.

 This photograph is part of a series of activity sheets, showing lessons in various British schools, in Edwardian times.

 I am not sure of the history of the pictures.

 They look as if they were originally in some sort of album or folder.

 Perhaps they were from a teachers' manual or similar?